Bill’s Guide to Writing a Book

 They travel around Italy.
 [Research towns in Italy.
 Find one near the coast.]
 X find evil man H, he is in a bad way, not good at making money, confront him, argument, X feels the evil for the first time. (chapter break) Learns H has been killing many people to steal their money.
 X captured by evil army W, escape.
 H reveals he did not find the secret and said, “Damn.
 What would Jake do?”

-At this outline stage, making VAST changes, moving chapters, and altering the main plot is straightforward.
-Now, you can hit yourself with some questions.
-How about we change the main character’s gender?
+At this outline stage, it is fine to make VAST changes, such as moving chapters and altering the main plot.
+Now, hit your plot with serious questions.
+What would happen if we changed the main character’s gender?
 Should I introduce the main character in chapter three?
 What would happen if there were two main characters?
 Can a reader follow this?
 How big is the hook?
 What will improve the story?
 What does the reader care about?
 What distracts the reader?
 Do I have too many subplots?
 WHAT IS THE MOTIVATION?
 Is this fun?
 Is this interesting?
 What is the side plot?

 When you are confident, show the outline to somebody.
 It should be written barely well enough to get feedback.
 Listen, and do not be afraid to make bold changes.

 Why should you spend so much time on your outline?
 Once you finish your first draft, a significant change is complex and will have big consequences.
 For example, change the main character’s gender.
-Sounds easy, but one single he/she mistake and readers will give you a 1-star review.
+Sounds easy, but a single he/she mistake will result in multiple 1-star reviews.
 A subtler issue occurs with the character’s mindset.
 “She drove her pickup truck like a bad-ass boss!!!”
-This sentence has valid dialog, but readers would think, “A woman would not say it that way.”
-Readers are great at picking up flaws, and their 1-star comments will be brutal.
+This sentence has valid dialogue, but readers would think, “A woman would not say it that way.”
+Readers are great at picking up flaws, and their comments will be brutal.

 Smith Family